ObjectDB Database Search

 JPA Query Structure (JPQL / Criteria)

-, string literals are also case sensitive (e.g. "ORM" and "orm" are different values).
-A Minimal JPQL
+and persistent fields.
+String literals are also case-sensitive (e.g., "ORM" and "orm" are different

 JPA Named Queries

-rather than embedding literals dynamically into the query string and results in more efficient queries. @NamedQuery
+literals dynamically into the query string, which results in more efficient queries. @NamedQuery

 java.sql.Date equals comparison not working with CriteriaAPI